emunozto/stars_and_ML/README.md

 **Conclusion**
 The clustering analysis revealed natural groupings consistent with physical expectations of disk geometry.
 Double-peaked H-α emission profiles emerged as a signature of circumstellar disks.
-The separation between the two peaks was found to correlate strongly with disk inclination: smaller separations for nearly pole-on systems and larger separations for edge-on orientations.
+The separation between the two peaks was found to correlate strongly with disk inclination, smaller separations for nearly pole-on systems and larger separations for edge-on orientations.
 These results demonstrate that unsupervised methods can recover meaningful physical distinctions directly from spectral data.
 The H-alpha lines produced by the disk are double peak, the peak separation is strongly related to the disk inclination respect to the plane of observation.